 04 of 05

 Let’s face it, when it comes to party food, kids don’t exactly expect to eat healthy.
 Serving jelly beans for lunch, however, is really not the best way to approach a party menu, no matter the theme.
 You can, however, cut items like sandwiches, quesadillas or pizza muffins into bean shapes.
 Or you can set up your party food on colorful platters that match the colors of a bag of jelly beans and sprinkle actual jelly beans (kind of like confetti) all around the serving table.

-Even though you won’t... be using jelly bean as the main fare, you can certainly serve them for dessert!
+Even though you won’t... be using jelly beans as the main fare, you can certainly serve them for dessert!
 Try this jelly bean cake from Betty Crocker, create jelly bean flower cupcakes or simply top your favorite frosted cake or cupcakes with jelly beans.Continue to 5 of 5 below.

 05 of 05